 - Windows Vista/7/8/10: Set each application volume at 80-90% in order to avoid dynamic volume issue.
 Issue regarding setting volume to 100% is detailed here.

 - Set Sound Quality to Medium or High depending on the importance of sound quality in that particular game.
 This setting affects CPU usage so if you have a slow CPU you should select Medium and if you have a fast CPU you can go with High.
 Setting this to High with a slow CPU might cause to much strain on your CPU and this in turn will affect the FPS of that particular game.

 - Set the number of speakers you currently have connected is properly detected.

-- Windows 10: If you’ve previously enabled “Windows Sonic for Headphones” or “Dolby Atmos for Headphones” and “7.1 Virtual surround speaker sound” options in Windows settings then set the in game number of speakers to 7.1.
+- Windows 10: If you’ve previously enabled “Windows Sonic for Headphones”, "Dolby Access" or "Dolby Atmos for Headphones" and "7.1 Virtual surround speaker sound" options in Windows settings, then set the in-game number of speakers to 7.1.
 The game needs to generate 7.1 sounds which will be processed and converted for 2 channels output.

 - Auxiliary audio applications list - applications for enhancing the audio experience